11 Utility Tools for Data Scientists

 Example data science use case: Creating a personal knowledge base for your data science projects:

-- Use tags to categorize by domain or technology
+4. Use tags to categorise by domain or technology

 Obsidian helps capture the thought process behind your data science work, creating a valuable reference for future projects.